Samsung/tizen-docs/docs/application/dotnet/guides/system/settings.md

     | `http://tizen.org/feature/systemsetting.lock_screen` | `LockscreenApp`, `WallpaperLockScreen`   | `LockScreenAppChanged`, `WallpaperLockScreenChanged` |
     | `http://tizen.org/feature/systemsetting.notification_email` | `EmailAlertRingtone`                     | `EmailAlertRingtoneChanged`              |

-    You can also check whether a device supports a given feature using the `TryGetValue()` method of the [Tizen.System.Information](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Information.html) class, and accordingly handle the code when a feature is supported and not supported:
+    You can also check whether a device supports a given feature using the `TryGetValue()` method of the [Tizen.System.Information](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Information.html) class, and accordingly handle the code when a feature is supported and not supported:

-    ```
+    ```csharp
     const string HOME_SCREEN_FEATURE_KEY = "http://tizen.org/feature/systemsetting.home_screen";
     bool ret;